 Can you feel ashwagandha immediately?

-No. Ashwagandha is not a stimulant or sedative — it works by gradually modulating HPA axis function over weeks.
+No. Ashwagandha is not a stimulant or sedative.
+It works by gradually modulating HPA axis function over weeks.
 If someone tells you they "felt it" after one dose, that's likely placebo effect.
 Real physiological changes (cortisol reduction, stress resilience, improved sleep) develop cumulatively over 2–8 weeks of consistent daily use.

 What is the difference between KSM-66 and regular ashwagandha?